ray-project/ray/doc/source/data/key-concepts.rst

 Resource Allocation Model
 -------------------------

-Unlike other libraries in Ray's ML ecosystem, such as Tune and Train, Datasets does not natively use placement groups to allocate resources for Datasets workloads (tasks and actor pools).
-Instead, Datasets makes plain CPU/GPU resource requests to the cluster, and in order to not compete with Tune/Train for resources within those library's placement groups, Datasets **escapes placement groups by default**.
-Any Datasets tasks launched from within a placement group will be executed outside of that placement group by default.
+Unlike libraries like Tune and Train, Datasets does not use placement groups to allocate resources for execution (its tasks and actor pools).
+Instead, Datasets makes plain CPU/GPU resource requests to the cluster, *ignoring placement groups by default*.
 This can be thought of as Datasets requesting resources from the margins of the cluster, outside of those ML library placement groups.

 To avoid hangs or CPU starvation of Datasets when used with Tune or Train, you can exclude a fraction of CPUs from placement group scheduling, using the